Architectural Studies BS

 Opportunities

-The BS in Architectural Science degree provides the opportunity to take advantage of Drexel’s renowned co-op program, undertaken in the junior year.
+The BS in Architectural Science degree provides the opportunity to take advantage of Drexel’s renowned co-op program during the junior year.
 Co-op provides project-based, real-life experiences that help students enter the professional world, apply and hone their skills.
 Students may opt to do their co-op in Philadelphia or in another location of their choosing.
 Through a required course and career advisement services offered by the Steinbright Career Development Center, students develop the ability to market themselves and obtain jobs in leading firms worldwide.

 Drexel is located in University City, a Philadelphia neighborhood that includes several centers of education and research.
 Philadelphia itself offers an unparalleled collection of landmark architecture and urban planning that spans 300 years of development.
 The region has always been home to architectural and design firms of national and international prominence.
 A rich and varied environment, combined with an accomplished and supportive professional community, makes Philadelphia an ideal laboratory for the study of architecture.
 All of the faculty in the program are active in the Philadelphia architecture community, many in leadership positions at firms.